Kinetic isotope effect: General theory

 The deuterium kinetic isotope effect (^{2}H KIE) is by far the most common, useful, and well-understood type of KIE.
 The accurate prediction of the numerical value of a ^{2}H KIE using density functional theory calculations is now fairly routine.
 Moreover, several qualitative and semi-quantitative models allow rough estimates of deuterium isotope effects to be made without calculations, often providing enough information to rationalize experimental data or even support or refute different mechanistic possibilities.
 Starting materials containing ^{2}H are often commercially available, making the synthesis of isotopically enriched starting materials relatively straightforward.
 Also, due to the large relative difference in the mass of ^{2}H and ^{1}H and the attendant differences in vibrational frequency, the isotope effect is larger than for any other pair of isotopes except ^{1}H and ^{3}H, allowing both primary and secondary isotope effects to be easily measured and interpreted.
-In contrast, secondary effects are generally very small for heavier elements and close in magnitude to the experimental uncertainty, which complicates their interpretation and limits their utility.
+In contrast, primary KIE are small and secondary KIE are very small for heavier elements, necessitating special experimental techniques to measure them precisely and complicating their interpretation.
 In the context of isotope effects, hydrogen often means the light isotope, protium (^{1}H), specifically.
-In the rest of this article, reference to hydrogen and deuterium in parallel grammatical constructions or direct comparisons between them should be taken to mean ^{1}H and ^{2}H. (Note: This convention exists for both convenience in nomenclature and as a reflection of how ^{2}H KIEs are generally studied experimentally: Though deuterium (^{2}H) has the IUPAC-sanctioned symbol D, there is no common symbol that specifically refers to protium (^{1}H).
+In the rest of this article, reference to hydrogen (H) and deuterium (D) in the subscripts of equations and in parallel constructions or direct comparisons in the text should be interpreted to refer to ^{1}H and ^{2}H. (Note: This convention exists for both convenience in nomenclature and as a reflection of how ^{2}H KIEs are generally studied experimentally: Though deuterium (^{2}H) has the IUPAC-sanctioned symbol D, there is no common symbol that specifically refers to protium (^{1}H).
 Still, it has proven useful to have labels to refer to the respective rate constants of protium- or deuterium-containing isotopologues, so k_{H} and k_{D}, respectively, have typically been used.
 Moreover, the magnitude of a KIE can then be expressed as k_{H}/k_{D}.
 This notation is consistent with the fact that, experimentally, ^{2}H KIEs are measured by comparing the reaction rate of a ^{2}H-enriched starting material to that of an unenriched starting material containing hydrogen at natural abundance.
 This is almost always valid, since protium accounts for ~99.985% of natural hydrogen, so there is usually no need to further deplete the deuterium in the starting material to obtain a "protium-enriched" sample.
-Combined, the notation and experimental setup led to the common conceptualization of deuterium as a "substituent" that takes the place of normal hydrogen in an isotope effect study.)
+Combined, the notation and experimental setup lead to the common conceptualization of deuterium as a "substituent" that takes the place of normal hydrogen in an isotope effect study.)